KevinTurnerii/crypto-narrative-analysis-capstone/README.md

 ---

 ## Project Overview

-This project investigates the comparative performance of **65 cryptocurrencies** grouped across **10 major narratives**, including **Blue Chip Layer-1s, DeFi, AI & Tech, Meme, Stablecoins, Layer-2s, Infrastructure, Payments & RWA, Metaverse & Gaming, and Emerging Layer-1s**.
+This project investigates the comparative performance of 65 cryptocurrencies grouped across 10 major market narratives, including Blue-Chip Layer-1s, DeFi, AI & Tech, Meme, Stablecoins, Layer-2s, Infrastructure, Payments & RWA, Metaverse & Gaming, and Emerging Layer-1s.

-The study evaluates each narrative’s **Return on Investment (ROI)**, **volatility**, and **resilience (drawdown and recovery)** over a multi-year period.
+The study evaluates each narrative’s Return on Investment (ROI), volatility, and resilience (maximum drawdown and recovery duration) over a multi-year period.

-The project integrates data pipelines, statistical modeling, and visualization dashboards across four analytic environments — **Python, SQL, SAS, and Tableau** — to demonstrate full-stack data analytics capability.
+The analysis is implemented within a structured, reproducible analytics architecture integrating Python for feature engineering, PostgreSQL for relational modeling and aggregation, SAS for statistical validation, and Tableau for executive visualization.

 ---